 This is a medication developed in England that works well on tough-to-treat thick patches of psoriasis.
 It can cause irritation and temporary staining of the skin and clothes.
 Newer preparations and methods of treatment have lessened these side effects.
 Hughes Dermatology has had many years of experience and success with this useful medication.

 Special preparations of anthralin are especially useful for scalp psoriasis.
-It may be combined with narrow band UVB or PUVA.

 With the exception of psoriatic arthritis which responds well to the biologic drugs, narrow band UVB (with acetretin or methotrexate) and re-PUVA remain the most clinically effective as well as cost-effective treatments for extensive psoriasis.